Welcome to Croatia

 Skopje is the capital of the Republic of Macedonia, in the center of the Balkan Peninsula.
 Over time it has experienced Roman, Byzantine and Ottoman rule.
 The 15th-century Stone Bridge connects the Ottoman Old Bazaar on the Vardar River‘s north bank with contemporary Macedonia Square to the south.
 The Skopje (Kale) Fortress overlooking the river has defended the city for centuries.

-Morning guided sightseeing tour of Skopje, the capital and largest city of FYR Macedonia.
+Today morning your guide will show you the capital and largest city of Macedonia, Skopje.
+Skopje is the capital and largest city of North Macedonia.
+It is the country's political, cultural, economic, and academic centre.
+The territory of Skopje has been inhabited since at least 4000 BC; remains of Neolithic settlements have been found within the old Kale Fortress that overlooks the modern city centre.
 Walk through the old town and see the beautiful quay of the Macedonian river “Vardar”, the narrow streets in the Old Bazaar.
 Visit the Mother Teresa memorial house, a museum dedicated to humanitarian and Nobel Peace Prize laureate Mother Teresa.
-Transfer to Belgrade.

 Belgrade is the capital of the southeast European country of Serbia.
 Its most significant landmark is the Beogradska Tvrđava, an imposing fortress at the confluence of the Danube and the Sava rivers.
 The fort is a testament to the city’s strategic importance to the Roman, Byzantine, Ottoman, Serbian and Austrian empires, and it's now the site of several museums as well as Kalemegdan, a vast park.